 Sometimes I hear women say ‘I want to look for a natural remedy’; well, HRT can be natural too in the context that all packaged supplements may not be truly natural anyway, and the source of oestrogen given in HRT is natural.
 HRT is not generally understood.

 Hormones are naturally occurring chemicals in the body which help regulate or control activity in certain cells in the body.
-For example, insulin is a hormone produced in the pancreas and helps regulate our blood glucose or sugar levels.
-Thyroxine is produced in our thyroid gland and helps regulate our metabolism, and there are other hormones.
+For example, thyroxine is produced in our thyroid gland and helps regulate our metabolism, and there are other hormones.

 Oestrogen is produced by ovaries in the female body, and they help to regulate the growth of the egg and release from the ovary and lining of the womb ready for implantation of a fertile egg.
 There are other hormones involved as well.
 After the fertilised egg has implanted into the lining of the uterus, progesterone is produced to help regulate the lining of the uterus.
 This helps to keep it healthy, to nurture the egg as it develops into a foetus or baby.

 In the case of no fertilised egg, the progesterone levels and then the oestrogen levels fall and the lining is shed, usually monthly, creating menstruation or a ‘period’.